bondjimbond/islandora_badges/modules/islandora_oadoi/README.md

 Configuration path is admin/islandora/tools/badges/wos (Administration > Islandora > Islandora Utility Modules > Islandora Badges Configuration > oaDOI).

+Link text: Defines the text used in the PDF link.
+Defaults to "Link to PDF".

 ## Styling
 The link text is enclosed in a block with the class "oadoi".
 This can be styled with CSS.